Student Assessment Home | Contact Student Assessment

 Common reasons for this error could be an out-of-date version of the Adobe Acrobat Reader.
-Newer PDF files are saved in version 1.6 and Adobe Acrobat Reader 7.0 or later is needed to view them.
+The latest version is Adobe Acrobat DC.
+In this case refer to question one.
 Another reason may be that a damaged copy of the file has been saved to your local drive.
 To resolve the problem clear your computer's cache.

 4. Why can't I download or open a PDF file?